Halloween Candy, Ranked

 36. Raisins

-I know it’s kind of a cliché at this point, but raisins can go straight to hell.
+I know it’s kind of a cliché at this point, but raisins can go straight back to the hell from whence they came.

 35. Bottle Caps